 Is anyone else feeling disgruntled at the ongoing trend in the research literature towards attempting to justify earlier and earlier induction of labour?
-A year or so ago, I unpacked a meta-analysis which claimed that, contrary to the experience of midwives and a significant volume of research, induction of labour actually reduces the chance of caesarean section (Wickham 2014).
+I unpacked a meta-analysis which claimed that, contrary to the experience of midwives and a significant volume of research, induction of labour actually reduces the chance of caesarean section (Wickham 2014).
 In case you missed that article, I argued that the findings are questionable, mainly because of the lumping together of data from a wide range of trials carried out over a long time span and including very different groups of women with different indications for and methods of induction.
 But whether or not the research methods are valid and robust, we are seeing more and more studies which are seeking to justify more and more intervention in the course of normal pregnancy and birth.

 Many of these studies, including the paper that I discuss below, are coming out of the USA, but I know UK midwives who are concerned about moves towards inducing labour in certain groups of women, including those who are older or larger than is considered ideal.
 As the number of women in both of these groups is growing, we could well end up in a situation where more women’s labours are being induced than not.
 This is very worrying, because almost every paper I read on keeping birth normal clearly points outs that one of the most important keys to reducing the caesarean section rate is for as many women as possible to experience spontaneous onset of labour.